apinaut/MediaPush/README.md

 MediaPush
 =========

-This one is a little demo project how the API O MAT backend as a service can be used to build a media push in android.
+This one is a little demo project how the apiOmat backend as a service can be used to build a media push in android.

 Installation